Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Are you looking for a luxury hotel in the mountains?
 Check our offer >>

-To reach the Chochołowska Valley, you can come from Zakopane by your own car or by bus on the route Zakopane - Chochołowska Valley.
+In order to reach the Chochołowska Valley, you can come here from Zakopane by your own car or by buses that run in large numbers on the route Zakopane - Chochołowska Valley.

 When you start your journey, you should buy in the parking lot in front of Polana Siwą tickets do Tatra National Park.

 Before setting off on the route to the Chochołowska Valley, it is absolutely necessary to check weather forecast.

 - The "Rakoń" tourist train in the Chochołowska Valley stylized as a train, runs from Siwana Polana to Hana Glade in summer and takes 50 people once.
 The ride on the 3,5 km section costs 5 PLN.

 - Kmietowicz Rock, named after the leader of the Chochołowski Uprising of 1846.

 -medallion reminding about the visit of John Paul II in 1983 in the Chochołowska Valley

 -Wywierzysko Chochołowskie, fed by the waters of Chochołowski Potok and the karst cave system.
 The water here has a temperature of around 5 ° C.

 -shepherd's huts where traditional highlander cheeses are made